UMAprotocol/docs/docs/tutorials/mint-farm-yusdbtc.md

 As with any other ERC20 token, you'll have to "unlock" (i.e. grant approval) for the dapp to transfer tokens on your behalf.
-Once you have done that, you can deposit `yUSD` and `USDC` into the Balancer pool in exchange for some Balancer Pool Tokens (i.e. `BPT`) specific to this pool.
+Once you have done that, you can deposit `uUSDrBTC` and `USDC` into the Balancer pool in exchange for some Balancer Pool Tokens (i.e. `BPT`) specific to this pool.

 This enables you to passively gain `BAL`, `REN` and `UMA` tokens in accordance